 Data pre-processing of metagenomic datasets for studying the associations between mycobiome and CRC

-We collected shotgun metagenomic sequencing data from night cohorts.
-All the raw sequencing data were reprocessed using the KneadData, Kraken227, and Bracken28 for taxonomic profiling.
-Each sample has about 107.19 (median) high-quality paired reads that match the bacterial database.
-104.31 (median) paired sequences were aligned to the fungal genome (figure 1a).
-The median ratio of fungi to bacteria was 10-2.80 (figure 1a), consistent with a previous study27 reporting that fungi make up about 0.1% of the total enteric microbes.
-The rarefaction curve (figure 1b) showed that all cohort samples reached a plateau at 10,000 sequencing reads.
-We applied strict sample filtering criteria to ensure rigorous outcomes and reduce the outlier effect (figure 1c).
-Collectively, we discarded 216 samples with unsatisfied sequencing quality, 211 outliers or contaminated samples.
-Notably, all samples from 2018_HanniganGD were discarded because of their low sequencing depth and non-PCR-free processing.
-Additionally, 296 samples with low fungi sequencing depth were filtered.
-In the end, we included 1,329 samples with 454 CRC patients, 350 adenoma and 525 healthy controls.
-Altogether, this is consistent with a previous study23 that fungi could be detected in approximately 70% of individuals in the gut.
+In the present study, a multi-cohort study was performed based on the metagenomics dataset from eight published studies (table 1 and supplementary table 1).
+On median, 68.28% and 0.1% of filtered reads were mapped to bacterial and fungal databases, respectively (supplementary figure 1a and supplementary table 1).
+Consistent with a previous study27 the fungus-derived reads observed in our study account for around 0.16% (10e-2.80) of the total enteric microbes.
+The rarefaction curve (supplementary figure 1b) showed that all cohort samples reached a plateau at 10,000 sequencing reads.
+We applied stringent filtering criteria to ensure rigorous outcomes and minimize the outlier effect (supplementary figure 1c).
+In total, 1,329 metagenomes (454 CRC patients, 350 adenoma and 525 healthy controls) were analyzed.

-Alterations of enteric fungal and bacterial composition in CRC
+Alterations of enteric fungal composition in CRC

-Considering the overall fungal composition, Ascomycota was the most abundant fungal phylum among all the cohorts, while other dominating fungal phyla showed significant inter-cohort variations.
+When we investigated at the overall fungal composition, we discovered that Ascomycota was the most prevalent fungal phylum across all cohorts, whereas other dominant fungal phyla exhibited considerable inter-cohort heterogeneity (supplementary figure 2a and 2b).
 Unlike all other cohorts, Yachida's Japanese cohort has Mucoromycota as the second most prevalent phylum, rather than Basidiomycota.
-Other instances include Asians having a lower prevalence of Microsporidia than non-Asians(figure 2b).
+Other instances include Asians having a lower prevalence of Microsporidia than non-Asians(supplementary figure 2b and 2c).

-For the altered microbial composition in CRC, we observed that bacterial phyla Bacteroidetes and Fusobacteria were enriched in the CRC group compared to the healthy control group.
-Conversely, Firmicutes and Actinobacteria were reduced in the CRC group (supplementary figure 1a).
-When we investigated the individual cohort, 6 of the total cohorts showed significant enrichment of Fusobacteria (p-value < 0.05) in the CRC group (supplementary figure 1b).
-Although no fungi were identified to show a stronger relationship with CRC than Fusobacteria, differentially abundant fungi were identified, which will be discussed in later sessions (figure 2c and supplementary figure 1).

-In agreement with previous researches showing distorted microbial diversity in the diseased group28, we observed that alpha diversity was reduced in CRC patients compared to healthy individuals when considering all the cohorts together .
-When considering individual cohorts, the majority showed reduced alpha diversity (chao1 index).
-Despite the less apparent alteration of fungal composition compared to the bacterial composition in CRC and the heterogeneity in different cohorts, we could still When comparing the CRC group to healthy controls, we found significant changes in fungal phylum composition and alpha diversity.
+In agreement with previous researches showing distorted microbial diversity in the diseased group28, the alpha diversity of enteric fungi was reduced in CRC patients compared to healthy individuals when considering all the cohorts together and in three individual cohorts (chao1 index) (supplementary figure 2d).
+When comparing the CRC group to healthy controls, we found significant changes in fungal phylum composition and alpha diversity.

-Identification of fungal species associated with CRC by univariate meta-analysis
+Identification of fungal species associated with CRC